 At the end of the day, considering all of the cash back, travel rewards, and cardholder protections associated with Chase business credit cards, it’s no surprise that these cards are often recommended as a top option for small business owners.
 This being said, however, if you are thinking that a Chase card could be the right fit for your business, you might be left wondering: “Which Chase business credit card is best?”

-Unfortunately, there is no objective answer to this question—the best Chase business card will depend on your business and what you want and need in a business credit card.
+There is no objective answer to this question—the best Chase business card will depend on your business and what you want and need in a business credit card.
 For example, if you know you don’t want to pay an annual fee or spend time managing rewards categories, the Chase Ink Unlimited is going to be your best option.
 On the other hand, if you want to earn points geared more toward travel, but not restricted to one airline, the Chase Ink Preferred is going to be your best bet.

-Ultimately then, as you compare the different Chase small business credit cards, you’ll want to consider features such as annual fee, 0% intro APR period, foreign transaction fees, type of rewards, rewards structure, welcome bonuses, additional perks—and anything else that’s particularly important to your business.
+Ultimately, as you compare the different Chase small business credit cards, you’ll want to consider features such as annual fee, 0% intro APR period, foreign transaction fees, type of rewards, rewards structure, welcome bonuses, additional perks—and anything else that’s particularly important to your business.
 By thinking about all of these features and what exactly you’re looking for, you’ll be able to narrow down your options to a Chase business credit card that will best fulfill your needs.

 However, it’s also possible that through this process you find that there isn’t a Chase business card that quite meets what you’re looking for.
 In this case, you’ll want to continue to use the qualifications you’ve established as you explore cards from various other issuers—and finally, choose the right credit card for your business.